 In some situations, a state agency may become involved if the parents have been accused of abuse or neglect.
 It is essential to understand what actions the agency may take regarding the child and how grandparents can offer themselves as resources.
 A Saratoga Springs attorney experienced in grandparents’ rights could help navigate the court system and communicate with any state agencies who may have interceded in the child’s case, including New York’s Office of Child and Family Services.

 The Legal Process for Seeking Custody or Visitation

 Grandparents seeking time with, or custody of, their grandchild must file a written request, known as a petition, in the county where the child lives.
 In the petition, they must state the reasons they are seeking custody, or propose the visitation schedule they would like to have.

 As the case proceeds, the court will assign an attorney to advocate for the child’s best interests and present their wishes to the court.
 A legal advocate may prepare and file a petition, give the required statutory notice to the child’s parents, and assist the grandparents in complying with any requests made by the child’s attorney.

-Learn the Benefits of a Grandparents’ Rights Attorney
+Learn the Benefits of a Saratoga Springs Grandparents’ Rights Attorney

 Courts give significant weight to the preferences of parents in child custody or visitation disputes.
-Because of this preference, a grandparent may have an uphill battle to obtain court-ordered time with a grandchild, but it is possible under the law in New York.
+Because of this preference, a grandparent may have an uphill battle to obtain court-ordered time with a grandchild, but it is possible under state law.